On Distributed Colouring of Hyperbolic Random Graphs: Introduction

-\subparagraph{Random colour trial with ID priority.} At this point, one might wonder whether a minor modification of \RCT could yield better results for hyperbolic random graphs—specifically, whether it could colour the graph within two rounds with a smaller error probability or use fewer colours.
-We modify \RCT by using unique ID's: instead of a vertex discarding its candidate colour whenever there is any neighbour with the same candidate colour, a vertex discards its candidate colour only if it has a neighbour with a smaller ID that tries the same candidate colour.
-For example the vertex with the smallest ID will always assign its candidate colour in the first round.
+\subparagraph{Random colour trial with ID priority (\boldmath\RCTID).} At this point, one might wonder whether a modifications of \RCT could yield even better results for hyperbolic random graphs--specifically, whether it could colour the graph within two rounds with a smaller error probability or use fewer colours.
+In \RCT all nodes back-off whenever there is a conflict.
+Following prior work \cite{BEPS}, a natural variant to mitigate this issue that has also shown to be helpful in simplifying proofs is to introduce unique IDs for breaking ties: instead of a vertex discarding its candidate colour whenever there is any neighbour with the same candidate colour, a vertex discards its candidate colour only if it has a neighbour with a smaller ID that tries the same candidate colour.
+For example the vertex with the smallest ID always permanently adopts its candidate colour.
 We call the resulting algorithm \emph{random colour trial with ID priority} (\RCTID).
-Indeed, we show that the probability of \RCTID not finishing within two rounds on a typical HRG is decaying polynomially in $n$.
-However, the minimal amount of colours required is close to $\Delta$ (see \Cref{fig:plot}b) and otherwise \RCTID never finishes \wehp We sum up our findings for \RCTID in the following theorem:
+Indeed, we show that the probability of \RCTID not finishing within two rounds on a typical HRG is decaying polynomially in $n$, which is stronger than the guarantees for \RCT shown in \Cref{thm:main-theorem}.
+Additionally, we show that one can essentially not improve upon this result.
+The minimal amount of colours required for termination is $\tilde\Omega(\Delta)$\footnote{We write $f(n) \in \Tilde{\Omega}(g(n))$ if there exists a constant $c>0$ such that $f(n) \leq \log^{-c}(n)\cdot g(n)$} (see \Cref{fig:plot}b.).
+We sum up our findings for \RCTID in the following theorem:

-\begin{restatable}[Random colour trial with ID priority]{theorem}{rctidTheorem} \text{ } \begin{enumerate} \item For any constant $\eps>0$ there exists a constant $c>0$, such that \RCTID executed with $\eps\cdot \Delta$ colours on a typical hyperbolic random graph with maximum degree $\Delta$ terminates after exactly 2 rounds with probability $1 - \bigO(n^{-c})$.
+\begin{restatable}[Random colour trial with ID priority]{theorem}{rctidTheorem} \text{ } \begin{compactenum} \item For any constant $\eps>0$ there exists a constant $c>0$, such that \RCTID executed with $\eps\cdot \Delta$ colours on a typical HRG with maximum degree $\Delta$ terminates after exactly 2 rounds with probability $1 - n^{-c}$.